Are You Ready For The Return Of Bandage Dresses?

 Then there is the general increase in interest in Y2K fashion, especially among Gen Z'ers on TikTok who are just discovering style staples from the era.
 Given the bandage dress' place in the '00s, as the ultimate party and red-carpet look, it's no wonder they're coming back now.

 As for me?
-Well, if I’m going to step into a bandage dress in 2021, it damn well better have a zipper.
+Well, if I’m going to step into a bandage dress in 2021, it damn well better have a zip.